 12. Cork Tree:

 In India, the cork tree grows mainly in Central India.
 This tall deciduous tree can grow near about 25 meters.
 The flowers are white tubular and consist of fragrance.
-The characteristic feature of this is that the flower grows at night and by itself shed it in the early morning.
+The characteristic feature of this is that the flower grows at night and by itself sheds in the early morning.
 The corky bark and strong trunk are used mainly for its medicinal value.
 It’s a remedy for lung and cough diseases.

 13. Turmeric Tree: